 DMA Economics role

-DMA was brought in to show that the class should be certified based on the price premium and methodology used to calculate the natural price premium.
+DMA was brought in to show that the class should be certified based on the hedonic regression methodology used to calculate the natural label price premium.

-DMA Economics calculated for mascara natural claims using data from defendants, IRI and applying a hedonic regression analysis approach.
+DMA Economics calculated for mascara natural claims using data from defendants, IRI and applying a hedonic regression analysis.

 DMA calculated aggregate economic damages for the class of between $12 million and $24 million.